 Occupational health check

-Please note you will require information regarding your childhood vaccinations – this may take some time for you to get information from your GP etc. so we strongly urge you to contact your GP at your earliest convenience to facilitate a timely return of the questionnaire.
+You will require information regarding your childhood vaccinations – this may take some time for you to get information from your GP etc. so we strongly urge you to contact your GP at your earliest convenience to facilitate a timely return of the questionnaire.

-Previous Nursing studies in the UK
+Previous nursing studies in the UK

 If you have previously undertaken Nursing Studies within the UK, please email email@example.com now with confirmation of the course and dates of study.